chrisgrieser/shimmering-obsidian/README.md

 - 🆕 Open the current browser tab directly in Obsidian.
 - Backup your Vault
 - Access various folders like `.obsidian` or `.trash`
-- Update Plugins (including Beta Plugins installed via BRAT)
+- Update Plugins (including beta Plugins installed via BRAT)

 ➡️ [Documentation of all Utility Features](docs/Utility%20Features.md)